Iron usually shows up as reddish-brown stains in your tubs and on your faucets, and while it isn’t dangerous, it can cause problems around your home.

 Table of Contents

-🤔 How Does Iron Get Into Well Water?
+🤔 What Is Iron In Well Water?

 Iron is present in the earth’s crust, being one of the most abundant minerals in our soil.
 Numerous types of iron naturally occur in shallow soils and groundwater, and heavy rainfall can send iron down through the soil into underground well water systems.
 Melting snow is another cause of iron in well water.